sholsapp/gallocy/DESIGN.md

 value that was last written to it).
 Such strong guarantee come at the cost of *performance*.

-Weak models often take a more lax model (i.e., a memory will read teh value that was last written to it *soon*).
+Weak models often take a more lax model (i.e., a memory will read the value that was last written to it *soon*).
 Such a weak guarantee better *performance* at the cost of *correctness*.